Referendum Exploration

 Wisconsin’s school funding system limits the amount of revenue school districts can receive each year from state aid and local property taxes.
 These revenue limits are tied primarily to state-approved adjustments and student enrollment.

 For many years, state funding adjustments have not kept pace with inflation.
-As a result, the district’s revenue has grown much more slowly than the cost of operating schools.
+As a result, the district’s revenue has grown much more slowly than its operating costs.
 Meanwhile, expenses such as curriculum and instructional materials, utilities, health insurance, transportation, and employee salaries continue to increase.

 Unlike private businesses, schools cannot raise prices to offset rising costs.
 When expenses increase faster than available revenue, districts must reduce spending.
 Without additional funding, those reductions can affect educational programs, student services, staffing, and other investments that support student learning and success.